Ab Pulldown Exercise

-This is a fantastic exercise to overload the upper abdominals and build muscle with more resistance by using heavier weight.
+Ab pulldown benefits the upper abdominals and builds muscle when you add more resistance by using heavier weight.

-- Grab the ends of a rope pulley handle then kneel in front of the cable machine station.
+- For correct ab pulldown form, grab the ends of a rope pulley handle then kneel in front of the cable machine station.

 - Tighten your core muscles; keep a flat back position.
 Pull your elbows to the side of your trunk.

 - Initiate the cable crunch by contracting your upper abdominals; pull your upper abs toward your ribcage.
 This will bring the elbows to touch your upper thighs.
 Hold the position for a count of “one”.

 - Return to the starting position by extending your upper abs.